GST-2000/WD-Assignments/README.md

 # WD-Assignments
-This is a basic webpage that satisfies all the requirements of Assignments
+This is a basic webpage that satisfies all the requirements of Assignment.
 #homepage.html is the opening page where the user have to login using the username : hello and password : 123.
 This will redirect to "firstpage.html" where the eye wear shop begins.
 I have added all the required elements mentioned in the assignment